 Until the recent rise of bootcamps and online learning, I don’t think it has been obvious this spectrum even existed in education.
 As you read this, 5 more bootcamps are getting started and 5 more colleges are committing to teaching old technology for another year (not really, but basically).

 The value of programming and tech is becoming apparent to the entire world and it’s becoming cool.

 The value of programming and tech is becoming apparent to the entire world and it’s becoming cool.
-Being a programmer used to be considered unattainable if you weren’t trained in it.
+It used to be that being a programmer without training in it was unattainable.
 With the rise of popularity in startups and the financial success of tech companies, learning programming and investing in technology is becoming the cool thing to do.
 The barrier to entry isn’t as high as it has been in the past and the average person is able to hop online and start learning Rails in 30 seconds.

 The value of having skills in tech are becoming increasingly obvious as well.
 Being a programmer means you can work from home, remotely, and still take home a six figure salary.
 Print designers are looking to add web design to their skill set because they know they can advance their careers that way.
 Corporate managers are looking to start a startup because they feel like they would get more value out of it.
 The list goes on and on.

 The important piece of all this is that these are all people without a technical background.